 Does everyone have cancer pain?

-Not everyone with cancer will have pain.
-Those who do experience pain may not be in pain all the time.
-It may come and go.
+Not everyone with cancer will have pain and those who do experience pain may not be in pain all the time.
 During cancer treatment, about six out of ten people (55%) say they experience some degree of pain.
 After treatment, about four out of ten people (39%) say they experience pain.

 People with advanced cancer are more likely to have pain.
 Nearly seven out of ten people with advanced cancer (66%) have pain.